jakelangham/kestrel/docs/source/settings_and_parameters/output.rst

         Name of a text file to contain data on the simulation.

-The following **conditionally optional** settings can be given if the :code:`format` value includes :code:`txt`:
+The following **conditionally optional** setting can be given if :code:`format` value includes :code:`txt`, :code:`nc` or :code:`netcdf`:

-    :code:`inundation time filename = InundationTime`

-        The name of a text file to store the first time of inundation of points in the domain.

-    :code:`max height filename = MaxHeights`

-        The name of a text file to store the maximum flow depth, and the time of this maximum, for points in the domain.

-    :code:`max speed filename = MaxSpeeds`

-        The name of a text file to store the maximum flow speed, and the time of this maximum, for points in the domain.

-    :code:`max erosion filename = MaxErosion`

-        The name of a text file to store the maximum depth of erosion, and the time of this maximum, for points in the domain.

-    :code:`max deposit filename = MaxDeposit`
+    :code:`maximums filename = Maximums`

-        The name of a text file to store the maximum depth of deposition, and the time of this maximum, for points in the domain.
+        The name of a file to contain aggregated data over the duration of the simulation.
+        For a text file, the extension .txt if added.
+        For a NetCDF file, the extension .nc is added.

+The following **conditionally optional** setting can be given if the :code:`format` value includes :code:`txt`:

     :code:`compression = off`

         Compress text files using tar.

-The following **conditionally optional** setting can be given if :code:`format` value includes :code:`nc` or :code:`netcdf`:

-    :code:`maximums filename = Maximums`

-        The name of a NetCDF file to contain aggregated data over the duration of the simulation.

 The following **conditionally optional** setting can be given if :code:`format` value includes :code:`kml`: